-Bamboo Island, the largest Pattaya Far Island, has 3 common Dive Sites.
+Bamboo Island, the largest Far Island dive site.

 Koh Phai East is a small bay opposite the HTMS Khram Shipwreck, The South End of Phai has a huge white sand beach bay which divers can stay within an explore or start from if they are partaking in the 3rd dive spot which is an epic drift dive along the coral line that runs from south to north along the east side of the island.